Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Click this button to display the search bar and search for a change.

 - ![Refresh](/Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-  Click this button to update the table of changes.
+  Click this button to update the list of changes.

 - ![Columns](/Assets/Icons/Columns.png "[Columns]") Columns (x)
-  Click this button to display the column editing bar and customize the displayed columns and the order of columns in the table.
-The *x* indicates the number of columns that are currently displayed in the table.
+  Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
+The *x* indicates the number of columns that are currently displayed in the list.

 - ![Filter](/Assets/Icons/Filter.png "[Filter]") Filter (x)
-  Click this button to display the filter editing bar and customize the active filters.
+  Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

-The table displays the change history of the product.
+The list displays the change history of the product.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

 - [x]
   Select the checkbox to display the editing toolbar.